ThibaultSchowing/IMPTOX_XAI/docs/eFuzzy-CoCo.md

 # Fuzzy Coco

 Fuzzy CoCo is an algorithm that uses Fuzzy logic, a human readable way of creating variable and rules, and CoCo that stands for Coevolutionary Computation.
-You can find details in [this paper](https://infoscience.epfl.ch/entities/publication/d86c7dde-72fa-4fb7-9842-2c3ca0e1a1b3) but here is a simplified view on Fuzzy CoCo.
+You can find details in [this paper](https://infoscience.epfl.ch/entities/publication/d86c7dde-72fa-4fb7-9842-2c3ca0e1a1b3) or bellow is an as short as possible summary of how Fuzzy CoCo works.

 ??? note "Fuzzy Logic and Co-evolutionary computation"